google/fleetbench/README.md

 1. The suite exercises the same functionality as production.
 1. The suite's performance counters match production.
-1. An optimization's impact on the suite matches the impact on production.
+1. An optimization impact on the suite matches the impact on production.

 ## Versioning